Posted in

 After running this unit for several weeks, I noticed the H13 HEPA filter does a solid job at capturing small particles.
 The purifier claims to remove 99.97% of airborne contaminants down to 0.3 micrometers, which includes common stuff like pet dander, pollen, and smoke particles.

 I tested it in my living room with two dogs, and the pre-filter caught most of the visible pet hair before it reached the main HEPA filter.
 The PM2.5 display helped me see when the air quality actually improved, which took about 30 minutes in a medium-sized room.
+Works best in spaces smaller than the 2300 sq ft claim

 What worked well: